Capital Gains Tax on Real Estate and Home Sales

 The total capital gains tax burden on real estate largely depends on the type of capital gain.
 Remember, short-term capital gains are taxed as income, so your income tax rate will be your tax rate for these gains.

-On the other hand, long-term gains typically benefit from lower tax rates.
-To calculate your capital gain, you’ll need to find the difference between the selling price and the property’s original purchase price.
-Then, deduct all allowable expenses related to the purchase and sale, such as closing costs, agent commissions, and improvements that added to its value.
+- Deduct all allowable expenses related to the purchase and sale, such as closing costs, agent commissions, and improvements that added to its value.
 The final number is your capital gain.

-Then, you’ll apply the appropriate tax rate based on the type of capital gain it is and the various tax rates.
+- To determine capital gains tax on a home sale, apply the appropriate tax rate based on the type of capital gain it is and the various tax rates.
 Long-term capital gains tax rates are 0%, 15%, and 20%, depending on income and filing status.

 How to Maximize Profits & Minimize Capital Gains Tax